Life insurance quotes: Compare and save

 A wealth-building strategy involving borrowing from the cash value of permanent life insurance products called infinite banking became a viral trend on TikTok.
 However, this personal finance hack has a few more caveats and potential downsides than social media posts will reveal.

-Where can I compare multiple life insurance quotes in one place?
+Where can you compare multiple life insurance quotes in one place?

-At Policygenius you can compare multiple life insurance quotes online and for free.
-Policygenius is an independent broker that works with more than 10 different insurance companies, including many top insurers on the market.
+At Policygenius, most people can compare life insurance quotes online and for free.
+As an independent broker, we work with more than 10 of the top life insurance companies on the market.

 Buying life insurance is easy with Policygenius